Get,

 Ashwagandha is a popular Ayurvedic rasayana and belongs to medhyarasayanas, a sub-group of rasayanas.
 Medhya means mental/intellectual ability.
 Ashwagandha might help enhance memory and intelligence.
 This potential of ashwagandha for cognition was seen in children with compromised memory and old age as anecdotal evidence.1 However, such claims lack scientific back-up.
 Therefore, more research is required.

 The circulatory system and cardiovascular health are adversely affected due to mental stress.
-Stress also affects the body’s antioxidant defence system.
+Stress also affects the body’s antioxidant defense system.
 Ashwagandha might help the body adapt to stress.
-It may also effective in improving mental and physical health.5 However, more research is required to ascertain such claims.
+It may also be effective in improving mental and physical health.5 However, more research is required to ascertain such claims.

 PharmEasy Recommends –EverHerb Ashwagandha